pyrsia/pyrsia/docs/tutorials/docker.md

 ## Requesting a build

+> **This feature is WIP** Currently a build is not requested automatically
+> if an artifact is not available in the Pyrsia network.
+> Please run the command below to request a build.

 While it's Pyrsia intention to build and publish all official Docker images, there is a possibility that a Docker image is not yet built/available.